A Well-Read Tart

 christmas tree cookie

-Jenni sent us home with our cookies in a cardboard bakery box, which made us feel very profesh, and although we could have also taken home the leftover royal icing, we decided not to.
+Jenni sent us home with our cookies in a cardboard bakery box, which made us feel very profesh.
+Although we could have also taken home the leftover royal icing, we decided not to.

 Because it was time to EAT!
 As soon as we got home, Mr Tart and I feasted on our festively decorated cookies while watching Christmas Cookie Challenge (with a whole new level of admiration and respect for the cookiers).